rajeshvkothari/oom/Internal/NEW_GIN_README.md

   - Verify firewall model:

-	- For built-in(puccini) workflow or argo-workflow:
+	- For puccini-workflow or argo-workflow:

 	  Verify {SERVICE_INSTANCE_NAME}_firewall, {SERVICE_INSTANCE_NAME}_packet_genrator and {SERVICE_INSTANCE_NAME}_packet_sink VMs should be created on AWS N.Virginia region.

   - Verify nonrtric model:

-	- For built-in(puccini) workflow:
+	- For puccini-workflow:

 	  To verify that nonrtric is deployed successfully, use the following command and check that all pods are in running state on Bonap Server: